there’s a lot of great reasons to own your own home:

 - Predictability.
 Fixed mortgages payments don’t go up over the years (although insurance & property tax can rise).
 However, rent can increase at any time.
 You’ll never have to guess how much your mortgage payments will be, if you have a typical fixed rate mortgage.

 - Freedom.
-Your home can be decorated and improved anyway you like.
+Your home can be decorated and improved anyway you like (within the limits of CC&R, zoning, and deed restrictions, of course).
 Many landlords won’t even let you paint walls anything other than white, let alone other improvements.
 Also, why would you want to improve your landlords property on your dime?

 - Stability.
-Staying in one location for a number of years gives you the chance to get to know your neighbors & form tighter, long-term community relationships.
+Staying in one location for a number of years gives you the chance to get to know your neighbors and form tighter, long-term community relationships.